T Rowe's challenge to Dell deal may fuel critics of 'appraisal'

 T Rowe Price is one of scores of Dell holders to seek appraisal claims, covering more than 38 million shares in total, according to court records.

-Laster heard arguments on Monday that many of those claims should be tossed for technical reasons.
-He did not say when he would rule.
+Laster is expected to hear arguments Monday on whether many of these claims should be tossed.

+T Rowe Price's appraisal claims were not originally among those challenged by Dell.
+But a letter Dell sent to Laster on Friday regarding "recent factual developments" in connection with T Rowe Price's appraisals claims suggests that might no longer be the case.
+The letter was filed under seal.

 One corporate law professor said T Rowe Price will be able to continue seeking appraisal even if it voted for the deal.